Have you wondered: What is True Colors in Kansas City?

-Most every time 99% of the hands go down.
+Most of the time, 99% of the hands go down.

-Generically speaking, colors, in themselves, are such a huge part of our culture and psyche.
+Generically speaking, colors, in themselves, are such a massive part of our culture and psyche.

-Truly, we even choose certain colors to communicate sentiments (i.e. “true blue”, “good as gold”, etc). and to boost our moods!
-Have you ever worn a bright color because you were feeling “blah”?
+Indeed, we even choose specific colors to communicate sentiments (i.e., “true blue,” “good as gold,” etc). and to boost our moods!
+Have you ever worn a bright color because you felt “blah”?

 Yeah, we respond to colors.
 On the other hand, it’s a little difficult to respond to letters or abstract words that same way.